-It is important to recognize that technology is no longer a distinct sector; rather, it is woven through every industry in which we invest; a backdrop that creates an attractive environment for long-term champions of innovation.
+It is important to recognize that technology is no longer a distinct sector; rather, it is woven through every industry in which we invest.
+This backdrop creates an attractive environment for longterm champions of innovation.
 For example, we expect continued accelerated long-term CAPEX spend on tech, software, and R&D, especially since these expenditures have now become a "necessity for survival" for businesses instead of a way to reduce costs and a "nice to have."
-This can be seen across multiple fronts: technologyheavy capital expenditures; Al/deep-learning, ecommerce strategies; health care and medical technology, the enterprise transition to the cloud; direct-to-consumer business models; and software applications that extend across businesses.
-The long-term implications of this change in CAPEX spend will likely be profound, again with Al the dominant driver.
+This can be seen across multiple fronts: technologyheavy capital expenditures in manufacturing; Al/deep-learning, ecommerce strategies; health care and medical technology, the enterprise transition to the cloud; direct-to-consumer businesss models; and software applications that extend across businesses.
+The long-term implications of this change in CAPEX spend will continue to be profound, again with Al the dominant driver.

-We also see continued acceleration and long duration technology demand from the massive global millennial and Gen-Z population, given their early uptake of so many digital-economy related products (many of which are driven through the smartphone) that are solving their real-world problems.
+We also see continued acceleration and long duration technology demand from the massive global millennial and Gen-Z populations, given their early uptake of so many digital-economy related products (many of which are driven through the smartphone) that are solving their real-world problems.
 We believe these large, global-oriented total addressable markets provide an ample runway for long-duration top-and bottom-line growth, with many disruptive trends expected to double over the next 4-5 years.
 Historically, earlier stages of mass adoption have spurred more innovation, greater ease of use, and an expansion of the ecosystem, which in turn has kept the virtuous cycle spinning with yet greater adoption.

 - Al and the super high speed computing processing that it requires continues to drive accelerating demand across a broad range of chip and silicon companies (especially the most advanced).
-This also includes the software architecture players and cloud platform leaders, along with the high-end design and manufacturing/ fabrication providers. - We expect to see AI use cases and applications spread from technology providers and developers to a wide variety of industries and companies that use these tools to increase competitive positioning through improved time to market, streamlined customer service, and accelerated efforts to harness data in increasingly sophisticated ways. - The use of digital technologies to create new (or alter existing) business processes, cultures, and customer experiences has become a strategic imperative as enterprises seek to meet changing business and market needs.
-This digital transformation has been driven by technologies such as social media platforms, mobile devices, artificial intelligence, and cloud computing. - We look for companies positioned to benefit from increased business CAPEX spending on technology.
+This also includes the software architecture players and cloud platform leaders, along with the high-end design and manufacturing/ fabrication providers.
+This also extends into these new Al data centers and their unique demands for power consumption and control/distribution, along with cooling and signal processing within the stack. - We would expect to see AI use cases and applications spread from technology providers and developers to a wide variety of industries and companies that use these tools to increase competitive positioning through improved time to market, streamlined customer service, and accelerated efforts to harness data in increasingly sophisticated ways (both to lower costs and improve profit margins). - The use of digital technologies to create new (or alter existing) business processes and customer experiences has become a strategic imperative as enterprises seek to meet changing operating and market needs.
+This digital transformation has been driven by technologies such as social media platforms, mobile devices, artificial intelligence, and cloud computing.

+- We look for companies positioned to benefit from increased business CAPEX spending on technology.
 This includes investing in industries such as business intelligence (AI), semiconductors, cloud storage and software, and life sciences tools. - We think the continued ramping-up of data/information/ entertainment usage across a broad range of devices and applications, along with digital payments, are among the areas that offer long-duration opportunities and huge addressable markets for companies with the right technologies.
 Business and consumer behaviors have clearly changed, with adoption and uptake continuing to inflect higher.